 International migration is a process of cross-border movement of persons who changes his or her country of usual residence.
-An individual departs from the country of origin, or country of habitual residence and passes an international border in order to reside in another country either permanently or temporarily.
-Although international migration has a cross-border nature, and states are interdependent on the migration policies, there is not any official international multilateral framework to regulate the international migration flows.
-International migration consist of several different forms of migration movements such as labour migration, environmental migration, high skilled and business migration, forced migration and so on.
-According to Thomas Faist, international migration is not only about a permanent movement from one state to another one, rather it is multi-dimensional economic, political, cultural and demographic process which contains several links between two or more settings and multiple bonds of immigrants and remainders.
-Hein de Haas argues that international migration has some costs and risks, needs knowledge and social network as well as compulsory aspirations.
-According to him, the most significant trigger of the international migration is the global inequality of development opportunities.
-Douglas S. Massey evaluates the forces that generate international migration in four categories: "1.
+85 An individual departs "from the country of origin, or country of habitual residence" and passes an international border in order to reside in another country either permanently or temporarily.
+86 Although international migration has a crossborder nature, and states are interdependent on the migration policies, there is not any official international multilateral framework to regulate the international migration flows.87 International migration consist of several different forms of migration movements such as labour migration, environmental migration, high skilled and business migration, forced migration and so on.
+According to Thomas Faist, international migration is not only about a permanent movement from one State to another one, rather it is multi-dimensional economic, political, cultural and demographic process which contains several links between two or more settings and multiple bonds of immigrants and remainders.88 Hein de Haas argues that international migration has some costs and risks, needs knowledge and social network as well as compulsory aspirations.89 According to him, the most significant trigger of the international migration is the global inequality of development opportunities.
+90 Douglas S. Massey evaluates the forces that generate international migration in four categories: "1.
 The structural forces in developing societies that promote emigration; 2.
 The structural forces in developed societies that attract immigrants; 3. the motivations, goals, and aspirations of the actors who respond to these forces by migrating internationally and 4.
 The social and economic structures that arise to connect areas out - and in-migration."
-However, international migration can be also associated with directly or indirectly to conflict; on the one hand it is perceived as a benign action against violence
+However, international migration can be also associated with directly or indirectly to conflict; on the one hand it is perceived as a benign action against violence and destructivism, on the other hand, it may increase the perceptions about the security threats.92

-&lt;sup>88 United Nations Department of Economic and Social Affairs Statistics Division, Recommendations on Statistics of International Migration Revision 1, Statistical Papers, Series M, No. 58, New York, United Nations Publications, 1998, p.
+85 United Nations Department of Economic and Social Affairs Statistics Division, Recommendations on Statistics of International Migration Revision 1, Statistical Papers, Series M, No. 58, New York, United Nations Publications, 1998, p.
 9.

-&lt;sup>89 International Organization for Migration, International Migration Law Glossary on Migration, Geneva, International Organization for Migration (IOM), 2004, p.33.
+86 International Organization for Migration, International Migration Law Glossary on Migration, Geneva, International Organization for Migration (IOM), 2004, p.33.

-&lt;sup>90 G. Toksöz, S. Erdoğdu, S. Kaşka, Türkiye'ye Düzensiz Emek Göçü ve Göçmenlerin İşgücü Piyasasındaki Durumları, IOM International Organization for Migration, Ankara, 2012, p.11.
+87 G. Toksöz, S. Erdoğdu, S. Kaşka, Türkiye'ye Düzensiz Emek Göçü ve Göçmenlerin İşgücü Piyasasındaki Durumları, IOM International Organization for Migration, Ankara, 2012, p.11.

-&lt;sup>91 T. Faist, Transnationalization in International Migration: Implications for the Study of Citizenship and Culture, WPTC-99-08, Institute for Intercultural and International Studies, University of Bremen, 1999, p.
-14. H. De Haas, International Migration, Remittances and Development: myths and facts, Third World Quarterly, Vol. 26, No.8, 2005, p.
+88 T. Faist, Transnationalization in International Migration: Implications for the Study of Citizenship and Culture, WPTC-99-08, Institute for Intercultural and International Studies, University of Bremen, 1999, p.
+14. 89 H. De Haas, International Migration, Remittances and Development: myths and facts, Third World Quarterly, Vol. 26, No.8, 2005, p.
 1271.
+90 Ibid.

-&lt;sup>94 D. S. Massey, International Migration at the Dawn of the Twenty- First Century: The Role of the State, Population and Development Review, Vol.25, No.2, 1999, pp: 303-304.
+91 D. S. Massey, International Migration at the Dawn of the Twenty- First Century: The Role of the State, Population and Development Review, Vol.25, No.2, 1999, pp: 303-304.